 (1) In the discharge of its functions, the Board may:

-- call for such information and documents as it may require from any public body;
+(a) call for such information and documents as it may require from any public body;

-- Examine such records or other documents and take copies or extracts from them;
+(b) examine such records or other documents and take copies or extracts from them;

-- Do all such acts and things as it may consider incidental or conductive to the
+(e) do all such acts and things as it may consider incidental or conductive to the

-Any person to whom a request is made under subsection 1(a) and who fails to comply
+(2) Any person to whom a request is made under subsection 1(a) and who fails to comply

 contract entered into by a public body causes the total contract amount to exceed

-- the lowest bid submitted in response to an invitation made by a public
+(b) the lowest bid submitted in response to an invitation made by a public

 the matter together with all the bidding documents and the contract documents, if any, shall be referred to the Board for approval.

-The Head of the Civil Service may, where he considers appropriate, refer any matter
+(5) The Head of the Civil Service may, where he considers appropriate, refer any matter